 Where to try Egg Coffee: Giang Cafe 39 Nguyen Huu Huan, Hoan Kiem

-Train Street has become one of the best things to do in Hanoi.
+Train Street was one of the best things to do in Hanoi.

 If you would like to see our video of our experience check out our YouTube video here.